Stevens Point Area School District Transition Services

 Project SEARCH is an international employment training program for students and young adults with disabilities.
 It consists of:

-- 8-12 students accepted for their final year Beyond 18 Programming
+- 8-12 students accepted for their final year of Beyond 18 Programming

-- 60-90 minutes per day of classroom training with the instructor
+- 60 to 90 minutes per day of classroom training with the instructor

-- 4.5-5 hours per day at their internship site
+- 4.5 to 5 hours per day at their internship site

-Project SEARCH is a competitive program and interested students need to submit an application and participate in an assessment day in the spring of the year prior to beginning of the program.
+Project SEARCH is a competitive program requiring interested students to submit an application and participate in an assessment day in February of the preceding school year.

-For more information about the Project SEARCH-UWSP site please contact:
+For more information about the Project SEARCH Stevens Point site please contact:

 Dorothy O’Connor, Project SEARCH Instructor, 715 347 3950, doconnor@pointschools.net